arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 }
 ```

-The template passes AWS schema validation. `CAPABILITY_NAMED_IAM` is required because the template creates an IAM role with an explicit name (`lambda_execution_role`).
-This capability flag must be explicitly passed at deploy time.
+Template passes AWS schema validation. `CAPABILITY_NAMED_IAM` is flagged because the template creates an IAM role with an explicit name (`lambda_execution_role`).
+This flag must be acknowledged at deploy time.

-> **NOTE:** A valid `validate-template` response only confirms schema correctness.
-It does NOT confirm that the deploying principal has sufficient IAM permissions to create the resources -- that failure is exposed only at deploy time (see Error 2 and Error 3).
+> **IMPORTANT:** `validate-template` confirms schema correctness only.
+It does not verify that the executing IAM principal has permission to create the resources -- that failure surfaces only at deploy time (see Error 2 and Error 3).

 > **SCREENSHOT PLACEHOLDER**
-> `screenshot-04-cfn-validate-template-ok.png`
+> `screenshot-06-first-validate-template-iam-role.png`
-> *Terminal showing `aws cloudformation validate-template` returning JSON with `CAPABILITY_NAMED_IAM` and `CapabilitiesReason: AWS::IAM::Role`*
+> *Terminal showing `aws cloudformation validate-template` returning the JSON response with `"CAPABILITY_NAMED_IAM"` and `CapabilitiesReason: [AWS::IAM::Role]`*

 ---

-### Step 5: First Stack Deployment Attempt
+### Step 7: First Stack Deployment -- create-stack

-Submit the first stack creation with the required IAM capability acknowledgment.
+Submit the stack creation with the `CAPABILITY_NAMED_IAM` acknowledgment.

 ```bash
 aws cloudformation create-stack \